harshithjv/OpenCoolPrompt/README.md

 Open Cool Prompt
 =============
-Was created by me almost 3 years (August 04, 2009) back.
+Was created by me almost 3 years back(August 04, 2009).
 Decided to uploaded today (July 4, 2012).

 How to install?